ScottLogic/blog/_posts/2025-01-08-algebraic-data-types-with-java.md

   This defines Shape as a sum type that can be either a Circle with a radius (Float) or a Rectangle with width and height (Float).

+### Scala
-- **Scala**: Scala uses case classes for product types and `sealed traits` with `case classes/objects` for sum types.
+Scala uses case classes for product types and `sealed traits` with `case classes/objects` for sum types.
 This provides a robust and type-safe way to define ADTs.

 ~~~ scala
   sealed trait Shape